itsme-suraj/Sales_Analytics_Dashboard/README.md

 - Swap the linear-trend forecast for Prophet or SARIMA with proper seasonality decomposition
 - Add a customer RFM (Recency/Frequency/Monetary) segmentation tab
 - Add a cohort retention analysis (repeat purchase rate by signup month)
-- Connect to a real database (Postgres/BigQuery) instead of a static CSV, and add `st.cache_data(ttl=...)` for live-refreshing data
+- Persist uploaded data to a database instead of re-uploading each session
 - Add anomaly detection on daily sales (flag unusual spikes/drops automatically)

 ---

 ### Talking points for interviews

-- **"Walk me through your process"** → data generation → cleaning/typing → KPI
-  definition → chart selection reasoning → insight writing.
+- **"How does it handle real-world messy data?"** → walk through the column auto-detection, currency-symbol stripping, and the mixed-date-format bug I specifically had to fix (pandas infers one date format per column and silently drops rows that don't match — parsing row-by-row fixes it).
 - **"Why these charts?"** → line chart for trend (time-series), heatmap for two categorical dimensions (weekday × category), pie only for share-of-whole with few categories (region), bar for ranked comparisons (top products).
-- **"What would you do with more time?"** → point to the "Ideas to extend" section above — shows you know the limits of what you built and where real production work would go next.
+- **"What would you do with more time?"** → see "Ideas to extend" above.